curtisburkhalter/Fed-Navy-demo/README.md

 # Maritime Surveillance Intelligence Generator

 **Powered by HP ZGX Nano AI Station**
-**This demo was created during my time as an AI Product Manager at HP**

 A Vision Language Model (VLM) demonstration for US Navy reconnaissance imagery analysis with synthetic geolocation and structured intelligence report generation.